 - apprentice electrical fitter

 Pathways to further study:

 - UEE30811 Certificate III in Electrotechnology (Electrician) Apprenticeship

 - UEE33011 Certificate III in Electrical Fitting Apprenticeship

 Studying the Certificate II in Electrotechnology (Career Start) at Holmesglen

-The course is a pre-vocational electrical program, designed to provide an introduction to the electrical/electronics industries in areas such as air-conditioning, electrical, refrigeration, or instrumentation.
+This is a pre-vocational electrical program, designed to provide an introduction to the electrical/electronics industries in areas such as air-conditioning, electrical, refrigeration or instrumentation.

-This is a VET Delivered to Secondary Students course and can be completed as part of your VCE or VCAL program.
+This is a VET Delivered to Secondary Students course and can be completed as part of your VCE/VET/VCAL program.

-It also enables you to make more informed choices in the selection of vocational career paths, and gain a recognised credential and credits for further training as an apprentice or trainee in the electrotechnology industry.
+It also enables you to make more informed choices about vocational career paths, and gain recognised credentials and credits for further training as an apprentice or trainee in the electrotechnology industry.

 VCE only - Wednesdays 8.30am - 3.30pm or 12.30pm - 4.30pm